 With additional pressure to avoid overtime costs, Group 1 needed a better way to set its QA team up for success and run a faster, better evaluation process.
 Ultimately, it needed to ensure that enough detailed feedback got to its agents so they could deliver a positive CX.

-With Observe.AI’s Voice AI Platform, Group 1 was able to evaluate more calls and agents in less time, working smarter rather than harder to hit their quota.
+With Observe.AI’s contact center AI platform, Group 1 was able to evaluate more calls and agents in less time, working smarter rather than harder to hit their quota.
 The role that automation played can not be understated.

 With their previous scoring system, Group 1 faced difficulties in setting an objective standard for how scores were calculated.
 Because calls were listened to multiple times, the previous process increased the chance for human error.
 With Observe.AI, the process became more accurate, data-driven, and transparent.
 During a period of a lot of transition, this enabled Group 1 to build trust and transparency on its team while also better celebrating top performers to motivate them.